Rise for Animals: History

+Philip G. Peabody and Joseph M. Greene founders of the New England Anti-Vivisection Society.

 The New England Anti-Vivisection Society (NEAVS) was founded in 1895 in Boston, Massachusetts, in response to the migration of European vivisection practices to the United States.
 In 1871, Professor Henry Ingersoll Bowditch established the first U.S. vivisection lab at Harvard Medical School, inciting concern from Edward Clement, editor-in-chief of the Boston Evening Transcript, which subsequently ran a series of anti-vivisection editorials.

 In 1890 George Angell and the Massachusetts Society for the Prevention of Cruelty to Animals (MSPCA) held an essay contest entitled "Why I Am Against Vivisection".
 The winner of the contest, Joseph M. Greene of Dorchester, Massachusetts, later reached out to lawyer and doctor Philip G. Peabody, one of the contest judges, with the idea of forming an anti-vivisection society.
 Peabody agreed, and Greene began organizing a number of Boston's influential individuals.
 The first NEAVS meeting was held at Peabody's house on March 30, 1895, and the first office was opened at 179A Tremont St. in Boston on September 12 of the same year, with Peabody serving as NEAVS president.
 The first vice-president was Elliott de Belleville Preston.

 When Edward Clement became president in 1911, his journalistic expertise boosted both public awareness of vivisection and membership in the organization.
 George R. Farnum was president of NEAVS from 1938 until his death in 1971.